Self Employed And Not Been Paid? – Expert Advice and Tips

 If you are a construction worker, there are associations such as The Federation of Master Builders that can provide access to contract templates.
 These templates can help self employed contractors with the services that they provide.

 As the person that carried out the work for the client, you have every right to contact them in any way possible to retrieve your unpaid invoices.

 This can be done in a few ways:

 - Politely calling the client to chase for payment.

-• Sending them a letter reminding them of their late invoice.
+• Sending them a letter before action or late payment email reminder to highlight their late invoice.

 • A statement of outstanding cost – this should be sent if the first two methods of communication fail to provide any form of payment forthcoming.